Aspor/tmpfs-framework/examples/guided_example.md

 ```

 Implement a dummy writer.
-With actual sensor writer_worker should be called periodically or when new data is aquired.
+With actual sensor writer_worker should be called periodically or when new data is acquired.
 In this example it is called when needed
 ```python

 >>> class DummyWriter(SensorWriter):